TERMS & CONDITIONS

 3. The goods are in the original packaging with all parts included.

-4. You must apply for a return within 14 days after purchasing.
+4. You must apply for a return within 14 days of purchase.

 Please contact MDO via email, (not social media) should you wish to return a product and let us know your reason.